-Hearing loss is a quite predominant among the elderly.
+Hearing loss is quite predominant among the elderly.
 It affects not only the residents of senior living San Antonio but all over the world as well.
-The condition may sometimes be genetic related although it comes with age in most instances.
+The condition may sometimes be genetically related although it comes with age in most instances.
 Our hearing ability tends to diminish naturally as we age.
 The known medical treatment for age-related hearing loss is by use of hearing aid.
 Nonetheless, according to otolaryngologists and researchers, hearing loss can be delayed or prevented through a number of healthy practices such as proper diet.

 Hearing loss prevention strategies for people in senior living San Antonio

-Beware of your medical conditions: Some medical conditions like diabetes, circulatory illnesses, high blood pressure and heart disease can lead to hearing loss if not treated appropriately.
+Beware of your medical conditions: Some medical conditions like diabetes, circulatory illnesses, high blood pressure, and heart disease can lead to hearing loss if not treated appropriately.
 Such medical conditions affect blood circulation which is essential for hearing.

 1. Wear hearing protective gear: you should always wear noise protecting gear such as earmuffs or earplugs when working around loud equipment at home.
 You can also get specialized hearing protection equipment from hearing clinics.

 2. Limit exposure to noisy activities at home: Music has been proven to have a therapeutic effect on a senior’s mental wellbeing.
 However, you should take care of how long you listen to audio devices and also monitor the volume.
 Extreme music volume can damage the eardrum and therefore lead to hearing the loss in the long run.

 3. Buy quieter products: You can protect your hearing by checking and comparing the DB ratings on the products or asking for products with low noise.

 4. See a hearing health professional routinely for hearing testing – Keep track of your hearing ability by undertaking a hearing test occasionally.